lichess-org/lila/README.md

 <img src="https://raw.githubusercontent.com/lichess-org/lila/master/public/images/home-bicolor.png" alt="Lichess homepage" title="Lichess comes with light and dark theme, this screenshot shows both." />

+## About Lichess

-Lila (li[chess in sca]la) is a free online chess game server focused on [realtime](https://lichess.org/games) gameplay and ease of use.
+Lichess is a free and open-source online chess platform focused on real-time gameplay, learning, and community-driven development.
+It is built and maintained by volunteers and supported by donations, with a strong commitment to remaining free of advertisements and user tracking.

+Lila ("Lichess in Scala") is the backend server powering Lichess, focused on realtime gameplay and performance.

 It features a [search engine](https://lichess.org/games/search), [computer analysis](https://lichess.org/ief49lif) distributed with [fishnet](https://github.com/lichess-org/fishnet),